Derived category of moduli of pointed curves -- II: Introduction

+Starting in Section~\ref{zxFbFFafsg}, the heavy/light moduli spaces $\M_{p,q}$, equipped with a natural $S_p\times S_q$-action, become the main focus of the paper.
+We hope that these ``building blocks'' of $\ocM_{0,n}$, and their higher-dimensional analogues, will have further applications in moduli theory.

-The $S_n$-character of $\HH^*(\ocM_{0,n},\QQ)$ appears in the theory of modular operads \cite{GetzlerKapranov,Getzler}.
-In \cite{Getzler}, Getzler gives recursive formulas for the $S_n$-character using mixed Hodge theory.
-Bergstrom and Minabe \cite{BergstromMinabe} gave another algorithm, using Hassett's moduli spaces of weighted stable curves \cite{Ha}, and computed the length of the $S_n$-module $\HH^*(\ocM_{0,n},\QQ)$, improving, for genus~$0$, results of Faber and Pandharipande \cite{FP}.
-Other work on $S_n$-representations given by (pieces of) the cohomology of special cases of Hassett spaces, such as symmetric GIT quotients of $(\PP^1)^n$, appear in \cite{HK}.
+{\bf $S_n$-character of $\HH^*(\ocM_{0,n},\QQ)$.} Getzler gave recursive formulas for the $S_n$-character using mixed Hodge theory \cite{Getzler}.
+Our approach was inspired by the work of Bergstrom and Minabe \cite{BergstromMinabe}, who gave another algorithm, using Hassett's moduli spaces of weighted stable curves \cite{Ha}.
+They computed the length of the $S_n$-module $\HH^*(\ocM_{0,n},\QQ)$, improving, for genus~$0$, results of Faber and Pandharipande \cite{FP}.
+Other work on the $S_n$-representations given by (pieces of) the cohomology of special cases of Hassett spaces, such as symmetric GIT quotients $\X_n$, appeared in \cite{HK}.
 All mentioned recursive formulas are, however, not ``effective'' in the sense that the sums involve $\pm$ signs.
 The fact that the $S_n$-module $\HH^*(\ocM_{0,n},\QQ)$ is a permutation representation is new and allows for a straightforward decomposition of this module into a sum of irreducible $S_n$-representations.
-Permutation actions of $\Aut(X)$ on $K_0(X)$ seem rare, see Example~\ref{asgashawrb} for an example of a variety with an involution such that the corresponding action of $S_2$ on $K_0$ is not a permutation representation.

-To prove Thm. \ref{sfzfgafgafga} we follow a strategy outlined in \cite{CT_part_I} and inspired by the work in \cite{BergstromMinabe}.
-The first step, accomplished in Section \ref{reduction section}, is to show that $D^b(\ocM_{0,n})$ admits an equivariant s.o.d. with blocks given by $D^b(\M_{p,q})$ (for various $p$ and $q$), where $\M_{p,q}$ is the Hassett space parametrizing $p$ ``heavy'' and $q$ ``light'' points on a nodal rational curve.
-Concretely, when $p=2r+1$ is odd, at most $r$ of the heavy points may coincide and moreover, they may coincide with all the light points.
-When $p=2r$ is even then $(r-1)$ of the heavy points may coincide with each other and with all the light points.
-Furthermore, if $q>0$ then $r$ heavy points may coincide, and they may further coincide with at most $\lfloor \frac{q-1}{2}\rfloor$ light points.
-We hope that these ``blocks'' of $\ocM_{0,n}$ will find other uses in moduli theory.
-The group $S_p\times S_q$ acts on $\M_{p,q}$ by permuting heavy and light points separately.
-The bulk of the paper is devoted to the equivariant description of $D^b(\M_{p,q})$.
+{\bf Modular vector bundles on $\M_{p,q}$.} A full exceptional collection in $D^b(X)$ allows us to identify $D^b(X)$ with the bounded derived category of modules over the endomorphism algebra of this collection \cite{Bon} (equipped with its natural dg or $A_\infty$-structure if the collection is not strong, see e.g.~\cite{Bod}).
+However, computations of this algebra become hopelessly convoluted (and thus useless) unless the exceptional objects can be described explicitly.